 - to add them as other pages in order to post on them (some allow visitor posts)

 Setting up the Joiner Tool

 This tool will join the groups you found with the Finder Tool automatically.
 At the top you will notice the settings for this tool they are split into 2 sections:

 - Run timers – where you configure how often the tool runs and in which days of the week

-- Joiner Settings – where you configure how many groups it can join per day and a few other useful settings like “cancel pending group join” after a number of day.
-95 maximum groups to join per day is a little high here if your account is new so let’s set this up to 15 groups.
+- Joiner Settings – where you configure how many groups it can join per day and a few other useful settings like “cancel pending group join” after X number of days.
+95 maximum groups to join per day is a little high here if your account is new so let’s set this up to join 10-15 groups.